 I loved “shadow days” in high school and college.
 It gave me an opportunity to learn about various companies and get a glimpse into the things that they were working on.
 This knowledge was very valuable to me as I plotted my career path and goals.
 Ask your manager or HR team member if the office has a formal plan for bringing students in.

-There you go.
-Five very simple ways that you can give back at work.
 How does your office get involved in charitable causes?